AI Policy Fellowship 2026

 -

 Yes.
-While the selection process is similar, candidates might get into one but not the other option as the cohorts will be selected separately.
 If you are eligible and interested in both options, we recommend you select both boxes in the application form.

 Not by default.
 We will consider additional support based on need in exceptional circumstances.